The Bankrate promise

 While the viability of a contractor’s lien has to be decided in court, it could give the contractor leverage over you while the issue is being decided.

-Another option to consider is the possibility of mediation by a third party, such as the Better Business Bureau, or a state agency that can investigate the situation.
-Sometimes, the situation resolves itself, as this gives the contractor an impetus to sort out the issue.
+Even if your contract doesn’t specify it, mediation by a third party, such as the Better Business Bureau or a state agency can be a good idea.
+Even broaching the subject gives the contractor an impetus to sort out the issue.